railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 .. tip::  Simulated balance

 	While you're printing account balances,
-	if you have installed the ``account_simulation`` module Open ERP asks you which level of simulation to execute.
+	if you have installed the :mod:`account_simulation` module Open ERP asks you which level of simulation to execute.

 	Results will vary depending on the level selected.